November 17, 2022 | Institutional Research, Institutional Planning, Featured

 2. A centralized Data Infrastructure

 How do you know if you’re meeting the goals established in your strategic plans?
-A critical part of institutional effectiveness 2.0 in higher education (IE 2.0) is a comprehensive data infrastructure—which means colleges and universities need a central system to capture, analyze, measure, and report on metrics across the entire institution.
+A critical part of this new era of institutional effectiveness in higher ed is a comprehensive data infrastructure—which means colleges and universities need a central system to capture, analyze, measure, and report on metrics across the entire institution.
 Questions like “Are we recruiting students who will be most successful at our institution?” or “What percentage of faculty are meeting or exceeding their teaching requirements?” can only be answered by looking at data gathered across various departments and units.

 3. Visibility to data across functional units